 1. ‘Secret Bruges’

 Bruges had me fooled.
 I was waiting for a dark medieval tourist city, the kind you might visit on a school trip with your history class.
 And while you can find some of that around the main square in the centre of town, I say skip it and make your way to what has been dubbed, “secret Bruges“.
-In the city’s North and East, you’ll find the real, lived-in neighbourhood, without a tourist in sight; quiet, cobblestone side streets lined with charming brick and pastel cottage-esque houses (great for peaking in through windows).
+In the city’s North and East, you’ll find the real, lived-in neighbourhood, without a tourist in sight; quiet, cobblestone side streets lined with charming brick and pastel cottage-esque houses (great for peeking in through windows).

 And yes, it does rain in Bruges, but it doesn’t exactly bucket down all day long….

 Bring a hat to feel less like you’re discovering a city under the shadow of an umbrella.

 And the winter sunshine does make an appearance at some point in the day…

 A good time to stumble upon an open door and nip into one of Bruge’s secret gardens…

 We found this peaceful gem with no one around inside a welcoming convent at number 6 Kortewinkel street.

 You can easily spend the whole day getting lost around secret Bruges (number 2 & 3 of this article are also in the area), a continuous maze of chocolate box houses in a beautifully wintry setting.

 Parts of Bruges will easily remind you of Amsterdam, just with less people.